Plaud-AI/plaud-sdk/README.md

 ## System Architecture

+The PLAUD system architecture is designed as a modular, AI-powered platform that seamlessly integrates hardware devices with intelligent software services to capture, process, and extract insights from audio recordings.
+The architecture consists of three interconnected layers that work together to deliver a comprehensive audio intelligence solution.
+Core Components:

-- **PLAUD SDK**: A software development kit enabling third-party applications to integrate with PLAUD's AI-powered hardware and software services
+- **PLAUD SDK**: A software development kit enabling third-party applications to integrate with PLAUD's AI-powered hardware and software services.
+The SDK serves as the central hub.
-- **Client Host App**: The client's app that integrates the PLAUD SDK to access PLAUD's hardware and software services
+- **Client Host App**: The client's app that integrates the PLAUD SDK to access PLAUD's hardware and software services.
+This enables organizations to incorporate PLAUD's audio intelligence capabilities into their existing applications across various domains.
-- **PLAUD Template App**: A pre-built template app provided by PLAUD, enabling enterprises to rapidly customize and deploy private-branded solutions via APIs and Apps
+- **PLAUD Template App**: A pre-built template app provided by PLAUD, enabling enterprises to rapidly customize and deploy private-branded solutions via APIs and Apps.
+This out-of-the-box solution accelerates time-to-market for custom audio intelligence applications.

 <p align="center">
   <img  src="/assets/outline-light.png">